Updated ACAS Guidance: Mental Health In The Workplace

 Employers are also advised to complete future checks with the employee to understand if the reasonable adjustments are providing the support required or if any further changes need to be actioned.

 By conducting reviews and checking in on the employee, the employer can be seen as providing the extra support the employee may need.
 Ignoring a request for reasonable adjustments may be considered an act of unlawful discrimination under the Equality Act.
-The full ACAS guide can be accessed here: https://www.acas.org.uk/reasonable-adjustments-for-mental-health
+View the full ACAS guide: acas.org.uk/reasonable-adjustments-for-mental-health

 About the author